 Labor issues have whipped Berliners into a frenzied Erster Mai (May 1st) since the 1920s.
 Open demonstrations were banned in 1924, but the 1929 May 1st riots between communists and police resulted in the injury or death of around 100 people.
 The event came to be known as blutmai (Bloody May), and was only a prelim of the conflicts to come.

 In the 1980s, the poor, immigrant West Berlin neighborhood of Kreuzberg was at the epicenter of the development challenges facing the city.
-Leftists groups gathered to confront trade union leaders with marches that ended in a street festival.
+Leftists groups gathered to confront the economic powers with marches and demonstrations.

-The relative peace ended on May 1, 1987 when violence broke out between the police (polizei) and protesters.
+However, the relative peace ended on May 1, 1987.
+Violence broke out between the police (polizei) and protesters.
 Anger at the political situation in the country boiled over and activists overturned police cars and destroyed property with the police overreacting to the chaos by attacking the festival crowds.